The Sailing Packing List

 Washing unit A sponge or washing glove is handy to give yourself a quick wash.
 Baby wipes are often recommended and can surely be useful for you, but not for the environment.
 Opt for biodegradable ones.

 Tooth care Bring a (bamboo) toothbrush, paste or powder, and toothpicks (in many places in the Mediterranean and Caribbean they are individually wrapped in plastic).
 Btw, Rinsing with seawater is a really good mouthwash.

 Hair ties and clips Bring something to tie up your hair.
 Otherwise, your hair will be all over the place and it can be dangerous with making sailing maneuvers.

 For casual coastal sailing holidays, you do not need to worry about seasickness.
 If crew or passengers feel bad, the next port or anchorage is close.
 If the plan is to make larger distances then you may want to bring something for seasickness.
 Seasickness remedies are available in pill, plaster, and wristband form.
 Scopolamine is the ingredient that many find to work best, but comes with some side effects so be aware of the dosage.
-You can read and learn more about preparing and dealing with seasickness in book Ocean Nomad.
+Here is some more information on Seasickness.